junjie-ren/junjie-ren.github.io/_includes/about/en.md

 I am currently a PhD candidate at the [Department of Economics](https://fass.nus.edu.sg/ecs/), [National University of Singapore](https://www.nus.edu.sg/).
 I am on the 2023--2024 job market.

-My research interests lie in the fields of behavioral and experimental economics, and applied microeconometrics, with a focus on people's (mis)perceptions/beliefs/cognition about certain aspects of ourself, such as our self-confidence and limited attention.
+My research interests lie in the fields of behavioral and experimental economics, and applied microeconometrics, with a focus on people's (mis)perceptions/beliefs/cognition about certain aspects of ourself, such as our self-confidence and limited attention, and how they shape behaviors in various contexts such as decision-making, investment, and business.
 Method-wise, I conduct experiments and empirical analysis to infer credible causality.
 I also build simple models to derive implications that are testable with experimental or observational data.

 Prior to my PhD studies, I worked as a full-time research assistant at [The Chinese University of Hong Kong, Shenzhen](http://www.cuhk.edu.cn/en).